PART II PREDICTIONS

 eventually outclass any machine that can utilize only one or the other.
 The first 2-qubit quantum

-computer was designed in 1998 (23 years ago) while the first transistor computer was built in 1955
+computer was demonstrated in 1998 (about 25 years ago) while the first transistor computers

-Max has an A-16 processor capable of 2 TFLOPS – 5,263 times faster – with a power consumption of
+Pro Max has an A16 processor capable of 2 TFLOPS – 2,500 times faster – with a power consumption

-just 3 watts.
-This translates to an efficiency improvement by a factor of 287.5 million.
+of just 3 watts.
+This translates to an efficiency improvement by a factor of 287.5

 Over the past year or so, I have come across several articles claiming that human consciousness